 4.1.2 Business Partners

-Odonate may share Personal Information with our business partners, and affiliates for our affiliates’ internal business purposes or to provide you with a product or service that you have requested Odonate may also provide Personal Information to business partners with whom we may jointly offer products or services, or whose products or services we believe may be of interest to you.
+Odonate may share Personal Information with our business partners and affiliates to provide you with a product or service that you have requested Odonate may also provide Personal Information to business partners with whom we may jointly offer products or services.
 In such cases, our business partner’s name will appear, along with Odonate’s.
 Odonate requires our affiliates and business partners to agree in writing to maintain the confidentiality and security of Personal Information they maintain on our behalf and not to use it for any purpose other than the purpose for which Odonate provided them.

 4.1.3 Information Disclosed for Our Protection and the Protection of Others